In McCann's previous spell in charge of Rovers in 2018-19, he led them to a fifth place-finish in League One

-Former Peterborough United boss Grant McCann is set to return to Doncaster Rovers as manager, according to the BBC.
+Former Peterborough United boss Grant McCann has returned to Doncaster Rovers as manager.

-McCann, who also had two spells as Posh boss, is expected to replace Danny Schofield, who was sacked on Tuesday after Rovers suffered a disappointing end to the League Two season.
+McCann, who also had two spells as Posh boss, replaces Danny Schofield, who was sacked on Tuesday after Rovers suffered a disappointing end to the League Two season.

+McCann told the Doncaster club website: “Once I heard of the interest, it was a tremendous opportunity for myself.
+After the phone calls came, I had a chat with my wife and the first thing she said was it was one of the happiest times she’d seen me when I was at Doncaster.
+That really hit home with me.

+“I loved my time here, I enjoyed every minute and I’m looking forward to it.”

 In McCann's previous spell in charge of Rovers in 2018-19, he led them to a fifth place-finish in League One when they pipped Posh to a play-off place on the final day of the season.